One of my family’s favorite side dishes is vegetarian twice baked potatoes. But the normal version is full of fat, cream, butter and calories.

 The veggies add a load of flavor to the filling and your family will be asking you to make these twice baked potatoes again and again.

-The vegetarian twice baked potatoes recipe has 469 calories for each potato, 12 grams of protein and 9 grams of fiber.
-Makes a huge serving.
+The vegetarian twice baked potatoes recipe has 376 calories for each potato, 12 grams of protein and 9 grams of fiber.
+The recipe makes a huge serving.
 Serves four servings if you have 1/2 potato each (at half the calories.)

 Admin note: This post first appeared on the blog in March of 2013.
 I have updated the post to add new twice baked potato ideas a printable recipe card and a video for you to enjoy. video for you to enjoy.